Internal risk and audit

 Utilizing a Chief Internal Risk and Audit Executive (CAE) who reports functionally to the Board of Directors and administratively to the Chief Executive Officer (CEO), the CAE must alert the Board of Directors of fraud, corruption or other potentially damaging issues.
 Internal Auditors must not have any direct responsibility for any of the activities they review.
 They must also not create or implement procedures, systems or other activities that could be audited.
 Yara's internal audit charter is included below, along with more detailed information about Yara's internal and external audits.

 Yara's Internal Risk and Audit Department is accountable to the Board and provides an annual assessment of the adequacy of Yara's processes for controlling its activities and managing its risks.
 The department shares information on the status and results of the annual audit plan and the sufficiency of department resources when appropriate.

 Internal Risk and Audit has unrestricted access to all functions, records, property and personnel and has complete access to the board.

 Yara's external auditor also follows an annual plan.
 The external auditor participates in the meetings of the Audit Committee and the board meeting, approving the annual accounts and meeting with the board at least once annually without Yara executive management being present.
-Yara's external auditor's remuneration is shown in note 33 to the Annual Report's consolidated financial statements.
+Yara's external auditor's remuneration is shown in the Annual Report's consolidated financial statements.